cloudmesh-community/book/chapters/pi/setup-ultimate.md

     Ctrl-o Y Enter Save changes.
     Ctrl-x Quit nano.

-TODO: what will the file look like for ATT-wifi
+#### IU specific setups

+IU runs several different networks.
+THis includes IUSecure, Eduroam, and ATT Wifi.
+The first two would require you to use your IU username and password to be entered in the configuration.
+Although technically possible we find the method **HIGHLY** insecure and **STRONGLY** advice agains doing so.
+Let us assume you put your information on a PI and than somone takes the SDCard from it.
+THey can than look into the card and steal your password.
+Obviously this is not advisable.
+In other cases you may have convigured your software wrong and somone coudl login remotely and lift your password remotely.
+Obviously this is not advisable.

+Regardless, we have seen from instructors the advice to use IUSecure.
+This is **WRONG**!
+Do not listen to them about this particular issue and advise them to use an alternative setup

-Furthermore, if you are at iu and use ATT-wifi, you need to go with your web browser to `http:\\iu.edu` and click on the connect button.
-Sometimes that button is not visible so you need to scroll to it.
+One such alternative (which is also not ideal) is to use the free wifi offered by ATT Wifi.
+It is a bit complex to setup as you need to go to the Web browser to the address <http:\\iu.edu> and click on the connect button.
+Sometimes that button is not visible so you need to scroll down to see it.

+We also have an internal network that we will not discuss here, but can be used upon consultation with Dr. von Laszewski.

 ### Update